The Best Infant Car Seats of 2025

 Alert systems: These built-in sensor systems are designed to warn a driver if a child is inadvertently left in the car and are something parents should consider when shopping for an infant car seat, according to Colella.
 Some can also communicate with the driver if the child is not fully buckled in or if other unsafe conditions are occurring.

 European belt path vs. American belt path: A belt path is how you’ll install your car seat when you’re not using a base.
 (Think for travel, rideshares, etc.) Both belt paths start by routing your car’s lap belt over your baby’s lap area.
 A European belt path wraps the belt around the back of the infant seat for extra protection.
 Car seat safety experts recommend the European belt path as it allows for a more secure installation and decreases crash forces.
+The vast majority of seats currently on the market have European belt paths.

 No-rethread harness: As your baby grows, you’ll need to adjust your seat’s shoulder straps to accommodate the correct fit.
 A no-rethread harness means you’ll be able to move the straps up and down without having to manually reroute them through the back of the seat.